 unpaid additional maternity or adoption leave

 unpaid shared parental leave or

-unpaid parental bereavement leave
+unpaid parental bereavement leave.

 These types of leave should be treated as unpaid leave of absence.
 If the member was in the 50/50 section prior to dropping to nil contractual pay because of sickness or injury they must be returned to the main section from the beginning of the next pay period (provided they are still on no pay at that time due to sickness or injury).